Secondary Principals' Collective Agreement

 5.7.7 Study and Examination Leave

-- The board may approve leave without pay for pre-examination study and shall approve leave on pay for time spent sitting examinations plus necessary traveling time.
+- The board may approve leave without pay for pre-examination study and shall approve leave on pay for time spent sitting examinations plus necessary travelling time.

 5.7.8 Miscellaneous Leave